 A refrigerant is a chemical used in the cooling mechanism of an appliance like an air conditioner or refrigerator.
-It acts as the heat carrier which undergoes a phase transformation from liquid to gas and then back to liquid again in the refrigeration cycle.
+It acts as the carrier which undergoes a phase transformation from liquid to gas and then back to liquid again in the refrigeration cycle.

 How Does Refrigerant Work?

-Inside the AC there are copper coils which hold the refrigerant.
+Inside the AC there are copper coils that hold the refrigerant.
 When air at room temperature passes over these coils the refrigerant, with the help of the compressor, changes from liquid to gas and becomes extremely cold.